💡 Quick Answer

 ✅ Tip

-When in doubt, observe what others are doing or politely ask a staff member for guidance on where to dispose of your waste.
+When in doubt, observe what others are doing or politely ask a staff member.
+Your effort to sort correctly is usually appreciated.

 A Detailed Look at Bottle Separation